bienflorencia/personal-site/content/post/IUCNdistributionMapsUruguay/index.md

 #### Function

-Let's create a function (`getIUCNSpeciesInUy`) to find if the species listed for Uruguay are documented as extant in the country according to IUCN.
+Let's create a function (`getIUCNSpeciesInUy`) to find if the species recorded in Uruguay are documented as extant in the country according to IUCN.

     library(rredlist)